spacelift-io/user-documentation/docs/product/bulk-actions.md

 ![](../assets/screenshots/bulk-actions/bulk-actions_worker-pool-queued-runs.png)

-when you make a selection on the "Worker pools queued runs" (public or private) page you can choose the intended action from the following options:
+When you make a selection on the "Worker pools queued runs" (public or private) page you can choose the intended action from the following options:

 - Deprioritize - Removes the run from the priority queue.
 - Discard - Discards the runs in the `Ready` state.